 In this article, we’ll show you how to download your entire Dropbox in one go and also how to download individual folders.

 How to Download All Files & Folders in your Dropbox at Once

-- First, open Dropbox in the web browser of your choice and sign into your account.
+- First, open dropbox.com in the web browser of your choice and sign into your account.

-All filesin the menu on the left.
+All filesin the leftmost menu.
 If you’re on a smaller device, you’ll first need to click the

 Hamburger menuicon to reveal the menu.